 Conclusion

-To wrap up, OpenVPN, L2TP/IPsec, and IKEv2 are dependable choices for non-critical daily usage.
+To wrap up, OpenVPN and WireGuard are dependable choices for robust online protection against hackers and snoops.
 SSTP might also be a good fit if you use Windows, but we advise caution due to possible security risks.
 This warning also applies to L2TP and IKEv2; their security effectiveness largely relies on your confidence in Microsoft.
 Even if you're a die-hard Microsoft fan, we suggest resorting to PPTP only as a last resort, given its somewhat outdated privacy preservation capabilities.

-To ensure utmost security, you should opt for a protocol with a proven track record of being devoid of recognized vulnerabilities.
-Presently, OpenVPN is the only protocol that meets this criterion.
-Additionally, it's one of the handful of secure protocols accessible across multiple platforms.
+For the utmost security, you should opt for a protocol with a proven track record of being devoid of recognized vulnerabilities.
+Presently, OpenVPN and WireGuard are the only protocols that meet this criterion.
+Additionally, they are one of the handful of secure protocols accessible across multiple platforms.

 Vital as it is, knowing what the best VPN protocol is won’t matter if you don’t choose a service that supports it.
 Therefore, we have compiled a list of the best VPNs available on the market — each and every one of them has OpenVPN and other fast, secure protocols fully integrated into their services, along with easy setup processes for a smooth VPN experience that will meet your expectations.
 Take a look: